dzhenidi/TaskChamp/docs/api-endpoints.md

 ### Homepage

 * GET /api/home
-  * displays links to projects, message board, calendar
+  * displays links to todo lists, my todos, message board, calendar
   * may skip and redirect directly to projects page on login